|Sections of this

-The purpose of the Board is to represent NCF's thousands of members, who are the owners of NCF.
+NCF is governed by its members.
+The purpose of the Board is to represent NCF's thousands of members.

 A full-time paid Executive Director coordinates staff and supporters to carry out the mission set by the Board.
 The Executive Director is hired for skills at doing this, and is responsible for the progress of the organization.

 Thus the Board governs, but does not perform, the work of the organization.
 This division of responsibility is called a 'governance' model.
 NCF committed to the governance model in December 2000 (in contrast, in 1992, when NCF was founded, there was no staff and the Board managed NCF as a committee, acting as a 'hands-on' board, but that is an inappropriate and unrealistic workload for board members who are volunteers).

 As a governance board, the Board delegates most of the responsibility for the success of the organization to the full-time Executive Director.
 Thus the most important functions of the board are to hire wisely and monitor carefully (by watching key indicators of progress).